 Just because it’s exciting news for the company doesn’t mean that the media will care about your pitch.
-Respect what the media needs to be published as a creator or be avoided as an irrelevant spammer.
+It’s important to understand how to produce content that respects what the media needs, to be published as a creator, or to be avoided as an irrelevant spammer.

 I had some success in securing news stories.
 Many times, work would come from polarising industries – I’ve done PR for both an animal feed producer and a SaaS cybersec startup.
 Through failure, I managed to grasp what’s hot and cold for journalists of different beats.
 Yet still, many top 50 places remain out of reach.
 Just like for you, perhaps.
 It might be my lack of skill, but there are also the directives we all have to follow.
 I think that now, I have the courage to explore that.
 Hopefully, with these conclusions, you’ll refocus on producing content that the media wants.

 In a utopian vision of my Manhattan agency bureau, my clients follow my lead.
 I might not be a national sensation, but I listen, and with their trust, doors open to many recognizable media.
 But in the reality shared by my agency friends and me, there are clients who unintentionally derail our PR efforts.
 The mantra goes like this: “X published a story about our competitors – when will we be there?”
 Simple: when we’ll agree on story ideas that appeal to people.